 Yes and no.

 - Off-page SEO.
-Refers to activities that take place away from a web page but influence how it ranks.
-A good example is when another reputable website links to your page.
+Refers to activities that take place away from your website but influence how it ranks.
+An example would be receiving a linked mention from a reputable website back to yours.

-These three form the basic foundation of every SEO strategy.
-And that’s as far as similarities between B2C and B2B SEO strategies go.
+These three form the basic foundation of every SEO strategy and are the main overlapping factors of B2B and B2C.

-B2B and B2C SEO strategies have one common difference — the target audience.
-They target different buyer personas.
+To begin with, B2B and B2C SEO strategies have one common difference — the target audience.
+They target different types of buyers.
 B2C brands target direct consumers while B2B brands target decision-makers in other companies.
-And in many cases, this means your B2B SEO strategy should not just target a single individual but everyone involved in making decisions in the organizations you’re targeting.
+And in many cases, this means your strategy should not just target a single individual but everyone involved in making decisions in the organizations you’re targeting.

 Ranking at the top of Google is a goal for many businesses.
 The problem is knowing how to do this and ensuring you rank for what your clients are searching for.

-It doesn’t do your business any good if you’re ranking at number one for terms your clients are searching for.
-You might get great traffic, but that traffic won’t result in sales because it’s not your target audience, and they aren’t interested in what you have to offer.
+It doesn’t do your business any good if you rank at number one for terms your clients are searching for.
+You might get some traffic from random high search volume keywords, but that traffic won’t result in sales because it’s not your ideal customer profile, and they aren’t interested in what you have to offer.

 Your strategy must include these four vital steps if you want to increase your leads through organic searches.